 - APS (Advanced Planning and Scheduling) — synchronous (advanced) production planning.

-- IIoT ((Industrial Internet of Things) - industrial Internet of things.
+- IIoT ((Industrial Internet of Things).

 Basic systems and technologies: